A new report has found that baby boomers are consuming more weed than they did 10 years ago.

 The researchers compiled the study based on data from the 2015-2016 National Survey on Drug Use and Health.
 Analysts studied responses from 17,608 people who were 50 years of age and older.

-The report also found that many respondents reported that their physician had recommended marijuana as a treatment option.
+The report also found that many respondents reported that their physician had recommended marijuana.
 Approximately 15 percent of marijuana consumers between 50 and 64 said that their doctor had recommended that they use marijuana.

 For those aged 65 and older, 22.9 percent said that they had been recommended the drug by a physician.

 The Drug and Alcohol Dependence journal also concludes that marijuana can treat older adults.
-"Marijuana has been shown to have benefits in treating certain conditions that affect older adults, including neuropathic pain and nausea," noted Dr. Benjamin Han, the study's other lead author.
+"Marijuana has been shown to have benefits in treating certain conditions that affect older adults…" noted Dr. Benjamin Han, the study's other lead author.

 However, Han also noted that some older people could be at a higher risk for adverse side effects associated with marijuana use, especially if they have a substance abuse problem or an underlying chronic condition.